Skip to content

 Thank You Kits delivered to Grand River Hospital

-Impact: We have provided 41,216 hygiene kits, 2,614 family kits, 1,082 clean up kits and 47,496 bars of soap to community organizations like Woodgreen Community Services, Street Health Toronto and Blue Door Shelter.
-We have also delivered 36,325 Thank You Kits to front-line workers and 15,905 COVID Safety Kits.
+Impact: We provided 45,555 hygiene kits, 2,614 family kits, 1,082 clean up kits and 67,140 bars of soap to community organizations like Woodgreen Community Services, Street Health Toronto and Blue Door Shelter.
+We also delivered 36,406 Thank You Kits to front-line workers and 17,130 COVID Safety Kits.

 Emergency Food Distribution

-As many food banks are beginning to face food shortages, we are responding by re-packaging staple foods purchased in bulk into 500g bags ready for use.
+Many food banks were and continue to face food shortages, as well as seeing a huge increase in new clients due to the pandemic.
+We have responded by re-packaging staple foods purchased in bulk into 500g bags ready for use, and delivering them to local agencies that serve vulnerable clients.
 The staple foods include green peas, pearled barley, red lentils, rice, chickpeas, green lentils and kidney beans.

 We are also working with Hand Up Toronto, to supply food to families who are newly food insecure and may not know how to engage with the food bank system through our Feed the Six hamper program.
-These hampers are delivered through contactless drop-offs or drive through pick ups.
+These hampers are delivered through contactless drop-offs or drive through pick ups in the Greater Toronto Area.

-In addition, we have also been ordering food directly from the supplier and having it delivered to food banks.
-This cuts down on waiting time, and saves food banks the cost of buying the food themselves.
+In addition, early on in our response we were ordering food directly from the supplier and having it delivered to food banks.
+This cut down on waiting time, and saved food banks the cost of buying the food themselves.

 Rows of bags filled with green lentils